ibm-cloud-docs/vsrx/readiness_errors.md

 ## Error 1110
 {: #error-1110}

-The gateway experienced a precheck setup failure because the vSRX file system reached capacity.
-Remove any unneecessary files from `/var` and try again.
+The gateway experienced a precheck setup failure because the vSRX file-system-reached capacity.
+Remove any unnecessary files from `/var` and try again.

 ## Error 1111
 {: #error-1111}